41: DataGravity – Paula Long Talks IT Ecosystems and Cyber Security

 It’s absolutely going to be critical because what’s going to happen is different products have access to different amounts of information.
 Being able to pull that information together and making more informed decisions based on more data points is going to be critical to making the right decisions.

-Do you think that those who don’t adopt these ecosystems in the near future are destined to fail eventually?
+what is amitriptyline 10mg used for Do you think that those who don’t adopt these ecosystems in the near future are destined to fail eventually?

 I think those who don’t start to look at a holistic solution to their data security problem are putting their companies at risk.
 That really depends on what kind of data you’re holding, whether that risk can be fatal to the company.
 It could be benign, it could be completely fatal or it could be somewhere in the middle.